SamChill/drunkardswalk/README.md

 Running the tests requires Python 2.4 or newer and NumPy.
 The Python bindings do not have to be installed first; the tests can be run after running `make`.
 The tests are located in the `tests/` subdirectory.
-It is recommended to run the test `simple.py` to ensure that everything is working.
+A simple test can be executed by running `make test`.

 Performance Benchmark
 ---------------------